TheThingsNetwork/docs/_content/devices/registration.md

 Before a device can communicate via The Things Network you need to register it with an application.

-To use the default Over The Air Activation you will need to register your device with its Device EUI.
+To use the default **Over The Air Activation** (OTAA) you will need to register your device with its Device EUI.
 See the documentation of your device for instructions, as for example that of [The Things Uno](uno/quick-start.md#get-your-device-eui).

 1. Log in and open the [Console](https://console.thethingsnetwork.org/).